-With gay marriage now legal in my home state of New York, I was curious how the new law affects some of the more humdrum aspects of life that straight married couples have taken for granted.
+With gay marriage now legal in my home state of New York, more and more people are planning their perfect day so they can marry their loved one.
+Whether this means they’re hiring a wedding planner or looking for things like tent rental cincinnati and cake makers by themselves, it’s up to them; but it’s amazing that it’s even possible.
+I was curious how the new law affects some of the more humdrum aspects of life that straight married couples have taken for granted.
 After all, life goes on once the wedding is over and the honeymoon has been relegated to a photo archive on Facebook.

 This article in The New York Times helps explain how the law changes the tax status of happy gay newlyweds living in the Empire State.
 The law will even have an impact on how you might sell a car to a loved one.